Detroit Electronic Music Festival

 Movement Electronic Music Festival is an annual electronic dance music event held in the birthplace of Techno, Detroit, each Memorial Day weekend since 2006.
 Previous electronic music festivals held at Hart Plaza on Memorial Day weekend include Detroit Electronic Music Festival (2000–2002), Movement (2003–2004) and Fuse-In (2005).
 The four different festival names reflect completely separate and distinct producers, brands and directions.
 All of these festivals presented performances by musicians and DJs that emphasized the progressive qualities of the culture surrounding electronic music including the celebration of Detroit being the birthplace of the popular electronic music subgenre Techno.

 In late 2013, the original DEMF management announced plans for the return of the Detroit Electronic Music Festival as a free-admission event at Campus Martius Park on Independence Day weekend, 2014, along with the paid-admission Federation of Electronic Music Technology (FEMT), a concurrent conference and music showcase at Ford Field.
-These events were later rescheduled for 2015.
+These events were later cancelled.
 These events are not connected to the Movement Electronic Music Festival planned for Memorial Day weekend in Hart Plaza.

 In 2017, Movement was nominated for Festival of the Year at the Electronic Music Awards.

-Movement is scheduled to return on May 28–30, 2022 at Hart Plaza.
+Movement is scheduled to return on May 24–26, 2025 at Hart Plaza.

 History

+2000

-The first electronic music festival held in Detroit was the Detroit Electronic Music Festival in 2000, produced by Carol Marvin and her organization Pop Culture Media (which included long-time event producer Adriel Thornton, Telo Dunne and Barbara Deyo and others).
-Taking place in Detroit's Hart Plaza, it was a landmark event that brought visitors from all over the world to celebrate Techno music in the city of its birth.
-The event was one of the first electronic music festivals in the United States.
+The first electronic music festival held in Detroit was the Detroit Electronic Music Festival in 2000, produced by Carol Marvin and her organization Pop Culture Media (which included event producer Adriel Thornton, Telo Dunne and Barbara Deyo and others).
+It took place in Detroit's Hart Plaza.

+2001

-Ford Motor Company provided an unprecedented $435,000 for Title sponsorship of the 2001 event, which was renamed the Focus Detroit Electronic Music Festival.
+Ford Motor Company provided $435,000 for title sponsorship of the 2001 event, which was renamed the Focus Detroit Electronic Music Festival.
 This allowed the free-of-charge event to continue to be a gift to the fans and made the festival a profitable venture in its second year.
 Festival producer Pop Culture Media, with Carol Marvin at the helm, worked with Ford to create a nationwide television ad campaign featuring the music of Detroit Techno founder Juan Atkins.
 Controversy ensued when producer Carol Marvin reluctantly fired artistic director Carl Craig for breach of contract.

+2002

+The 2002 festival took place from May 24-26 and had an estimated attendance of 1.7 million people.